 The list goes on and on, with each and every character giving the gameplay a great sense of variety while simultaneously adding to the game’s animated tone.
 Getting to know each character only takes a matter of minutes (every character has their unique weapon, two special moves, and one powerful “ultimate” ability, which builds up over time based on the player’s performance).
 But becoming an expert with the different characters will take a bit more time, giving the game a great sense of “easy to learn, difficult to master.”

 Perhaps Overwatch’s most pleasant surprise is how balanced it all feels.
 With so many characters to juggle, you might expect a character or two to feel overpowered, or another one to feel like the lame duck.
 But that’s never the case here, as different characters show their strengths in different situations and stages, without any of them feeling at a severe disadvantage at any point.

-Players gain experience points based on their performances in a match (with the exception of custom matches), and upon leveling up, players gain special crates that can be opened to unlock four random customization items, which range from character colors, costumes, lines of dialogue, spray paints (with which you can decorate walls), player emblems, victory poses and taunts.
+Players gain experience points based on their performances in a match, and upon leveling up, gain crates that can be opened to unlock four random customization items, which range from character colors, costumes, lines of dialogue, spray paints (with which you can decorate walls), player emblems, victory poses and taunts.
 The randomness of your rewards will keep you coming back to try and unlock the customizations you want, adding to the game’s already stellar replay value.
 Of course, you also have the option of purchasing your desired items, but the only way to earn gold is by randomly getting it from the crates.
 So either way you have to work for your rewards.

 Graphically, the game is gorgeous to look at, with the well-animated characters being complimented by vibrant, colorful environments.
 I already described the characters as a mix of Disney and anime, but that comparison really applies to the game as a whole.
 Blizzard has created a wonderfully animated world that feels both new and familiar.